eclipse/mraa/src/python/python2/docs/example.rst

   :prepend: import mraa
   :start-after: import mraa

-GPIO Interupt (isr)
+GPIO Interrupt (isr)
 ===================

-The GPIO module allows you to set an interupt on a GPIO.
-This interupt is controlled by the mode that the 'edge' is in.
+The GPIO module allows you to set an interrupt on a GPIO.
+This interrupt is controlled by the mode that the 'edge' is in.
 Before setting another isr please remove the first one, multiple isrs on one pin are not supported.
-Some platforms will not support interupts on all pins so please check your return values.
+Some platforms will not support interrupts on all pins so please check your return values.

 **Note:** Galileo Gen1 only supports EDGE_BOTH